Unified instruction-control arena

 Protected by Phalanx

-The protected lane runs through Phalanx: Locked Formation and returns public-safe action, state, and reason-code evidence.
+The protected lane runs through Phalanx and returns a public-safe outcome and receipt state.

 Receipts